-Our homes are marketed under our premier "Legacy" brand name and currently are sold across 13 states through a network of 132 independent retail locations, nine company-owned retail locations and through direct sales to owners of manufactured home communities.
-We plan to deepen our distribution channel by using a portion of the net proceeds of this offering to expand our company-owned retail locations in new and existing markets.
+Our homes are marketed under our premier "Legacy" brand name and currently are sold primarily across 15 states through a network of 117 independent retail locations and 11 company-owned retail locations and through direct sales to owners of manufactured home communities.
+Our 11 company-owned retail locations, including our nine Heritage Housing stores and two Tiny House Outlet stores, exclusively sell our Legacy branded homes.
+During 2017, 62% of our manufactured homes were sold in Texas, followed by 8% in Georgia, 8% in Colorado, 5% in Oklahoma, and 4% in Louisiana.
+For the nine months ended September 30, 2018, our largest sales occurred in Texas (59%), Georgia (12%), Louisiana (9%), and Oklahoma (4%).
+We plan to deepen our distribution channel by using a portion of the net proceeds from this offering to expand our company-owned retail locations in new and existing markets.

 We offer three types of financing solutions to our customers.
 We provide floor plan financing for our independent retailers, which takes the form of a consignment arrangement between the retailer and us.
-We also provide consumer financing for our products which are sold directly to end-users through both independent and company-owned retail locations, and we provide financing to community owners that buy our products for use in their housing communities.
-In 2017 and 2016, we financed approximately 13% and 22%, respectively, of the homes we sold.
+We also provide consumer financing for our products which are sold to end-users through both independent and company-owned retail locations, and we provide financing to manufactured housing community owners that buy our products for use in their housing communities as rental units.
+Our ability to offer attractive financing options provides us with several competitive advantages and allows us to capture sales that may not have otherwise occurred without our ability to offer consumer financing.